 Cloud Vulnerability DB

-The Bit File Manager WordPress plugin (versions up to 6.7) contains a Stored Cross-Site Scripting vulnerability (CVE-2025-1725) that was disclosed on June 3, 2025.
-The vulnerability affects the file upload functionality, specifically related to SVG files.
-The plugin is a free and open-source file manager and code editor for WordPress (NVD).
+The Bit File Manager WordPress plugin (versions up to 6.7) contains a Stored Cross-Site Scripting (XSS) vulnerability identified as CVE-2025-1725.
+The vulnerability was discovered and disclosed on June 3, 2025.
+This security flaw affects the plugin's file upload functionality, specifically when handling SVG files, due to insufficient input sanitization and output escaping (NVD, Wiz).

-The vulnerability stems from insufficient input sanitization and output escaping when handling SVG file uploads.
-The issue has been assigned a CVSS v3.1 base score of 6.4 (Medium) with the vector string CVSS:3.1/AV:N/AC:L/PR:L/UI:N/S:C/C:L/I:L/A:N. The vulnerability is classified under CWE-434 (Unrestricted Upload of File with Dangerous Type) (NVD, Wordfence).
+The vulnerability stems from inadequate input sanitization and output escaping mechanisms when processing SVG file uploads in the Bit File Manager plugin.
+It has been assigned a CVSS v3.1 base score of 6.4 (Medium) with the vector string CVSS:3.1/AV:N/AC:L/PR:L/UI:N/S:C/C:L/I:L/A:N. The vulnerability is classified under CWE-434 (Unrestricted Upload of File with Dangerous Type) (NVD, Wordfence).

-When exploited, this vulnerability allows authenticated attackers with Subscriber-level privileges or higher to inject arbitrary web scripts through SVG file uploads.
-These malicious scripts will execute whenever a user accesses the affected SVG file (NVD).
+When exploited, this vulnerability allows authenticated attackers with Subscriber-level access or higher to inject arbitrary web scripts through SVG file uploads.
+These malicious scripts will execute whenever a user accesses the affected SVG file, potentially compromising the security of the WordPress installation (NVD).

-Users should update to a version newer than 6.7 when available.
-Until then, it is recommended to restrict SVG file upload capabilities and implement additional input validation for file uploads (NVD).
+Users are advised to update to a version newer than 6.7 when available.
+In the interim, it is recommended to restrict SVG file upload capabilities and implement additional input validation for file uploads (Wiz).

 Source: This report was generated using AI